Lepimini/Embroidermodder/README.md

 from the versions in `extern/`.
-This way a copy of the Embroidermodder 2 source code on a machine with a build environment can be built without a connection to the internet access and insures against SDL2 going out of support.
+This way a copy of the Embroidermodder 2 source code on a machine with a build environment can be built without a connection to the internet access and insures against FreeGLUT 3 going out of support.

 ### Building